The Academic Quality and Development Team welcomes postgraduate researchers who wish to teach to engage with Introduction to Teaching and Learning.

 How to book

-NOTE: Bookings close 2 weeks before each seminar: this is to ensure you have time to complete the self-study component beforehand.
-You'll receive access to this two weeks before the seminar date.
+(20025/26 workshop cycle) Bookings close two weeks before each workshop: this is to ensure you have time to complete the self-study component beforehand.
+You'll receive it two weeks before the workshop date.

 - Choose one workshop, as recommended by your department: see table above.

-- Go to SkillsForge, choose ‘Postgraduates who Teach’ on the left, and find the relevant Introduction to Teaching and Learning workshop.
+- Go to SkillsForge and find the relevant Introduction to Teaching and Learning workshop.

 - Book a workshop: make sure you are available at that time and can complete the self-study in advance.